annegautham/annegautham.github.io/src/content/blog/systolic-array-mult.md

 We know how important matrix multiplication is for basically any system, whether you are fine-tuning an LLM or running a edge detection filter on an image, you are essentially multiplying matrices.

 However, the standard algorithm ($C = A \times B$) is computationally expensive ($O(N^3)$).
 Worse, it is memory bandwidth bound.
 In a standard CPU architecture, you spend more time fetching the datafrom RAM than you do actually multiplying it.
 The _Systolic Array_ multiplication method solves this problem, and it is the architecture behind some of the newer 'TPU' and other AI accelerators.
 In this post, I'll attempt to break down how to implement one from scratch in SystemVerilog, as well as design a testbench to verify my design, and do synthesis in Synplify Premier for the Intel V Cyclone.
+This was for an assignment in my CE387 course at Northwestern.

 ## Compute vs. Memory